BowenGreen/NY_Broadband_Access_Model/README.md

 How to engage:

-There are four main files:
+There are five main files:

 The data file: ANES2020coded.csv \
 The data codebook: ANESCodebook2022.xlsx \